danielnv051/Assignment-21/README.md

 ---
 ## Shop With SQLite3(main.py)

-[!note]
+[!NOTE]
  This is a shop program that execute in terminal.

 [!IMPORTANT]
  This program CREATE, READ, UPDATE and DELETE (CRUD) products in database by using SQLite3.

 ![shop program](./1.JPG)

 ---